helfertool/docs/source/deploy/installation/app.rst

 PostgreSQL
     .. note::

-       The documentation is not yet complete, sorry!
+       The documentation is not complete yet, sorry!

 Bower
 -----